|

 that a micro processor expert might be able to make some spare cash reflashing these "bricked" Reciva modules, by copying from a working

-set (although the serial numbers would need sorting out).
+set (although the electronically stored serial numbers would need sorting out).
 How about it?
 Please email

 logik@horstedkeynes.com